turingschool/backend-curriculum-site/module4/lessons/sql_deep_dive.markdown

 Make sure you do this iteratively, building up a little at a time.

-Write a query that returns this data:
+Write a query that returns this data about movies and directors:

 ```
 title     | year |       name